UniMath/agda-unimath/src/foundation/sequential-limits.lagda.md

 ## Properties

-### Characterization of the identity type of the standard sequential limit
+### Characterization equality in the standard sequential limit

 ```agda
 module _